KUMAON HILLS TRAVEL GUIDE

 The gondola ride was one of the memorable experiences of our Nainital trip, though the viewpoint needed better maintenance and cleanliness.

 Our best touchpoint in the entire trip was a short visit to Gurney House (a historic building that used to be the residence of famous tiger hunter Jim Corbett.
-It is now owned by the Varma family.
+The Varma family now owned it.

 We did not choose to take photographs there as it was entirely private property.
 Way back, we savored our retreat through the evening free market shopping loads of chats, local sweets, woolen garments, and dry fruits.